aarongitlin/agv2/source/projects/case-study-els.md

 ##Define

 With the requirements that came out of Discovery we were able to start defining the overall approach for the project.
 We concluded that we needed to focus not on gimmicky graphics or creating a ‘branded experience’, but instead on providing a functional tool for medical professionals.
 We therefore agreed that UI & UX patterns defined by Apple and Android in their well-documented guides should form the foundation of the experience.
-Where necessary we could branch out, but our hypothesis was that starting with these guides would help make the complex appliation as easy to learn as possible.
+Where necessary we could branch out, but our hypothesis was that starting with these guides would help make the complex application as easy to learn as possible.

 Branding was of course still a part of the process, so we made sure to create a visual direction that the marketing team was happy with.
 As always in this phase we deliver a style tile to help establish design direction for the product.